bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 Python files containing the constant definitions have been removed.

-To access these values, every Python plugin imports the corresponding Python extension module and can access the variables immediately:
+To access these values, every Python plugin imports the corresponding Python extension module and can access the variables immediately.

 .. code-block:: python
    :caption: bareosfd: accessing compiled-in constants: